 plane of Kundry's cycle of rebirth at the point of the kiss.

-of Wagner's drama, Parsifal undergoes a linear development.
-As in a poem that contributed to Richard
+Parsifal undergoes a linear development.
+As in a poem that contributed to Richard Wagner's initial

-Wagner's initial inspiration, Wolfram's epic poem Parzival, the foolish boy becomes a
+inspiration, Wolfram's epic poem Parzival, the foolish boy becomes a hero, and in

 rom a Buddhist perspective, that intense reaction which Kundry's kiss had elicited from Parsifal, is none other than a flash of enlightenment, a small awakening, the first